Richard Kadrey Creates a Fantasy of Decadence

 Apart from new elements becoming introduced more and more often, as Largo works his way up the company chain he visits different parts of the city, making increasingly mysterious deliveries and basically going on one small adventure after the next.

-The pace also picks up quite a fair about about halfway through and helped to keep me glued until I got to the excellent finale, even if the main character made my interest falter a tiny bit at times.
+The pace of The Grand Dark also picks up quite a fair about about halfway through and helped to keep me glued until I got to the excellent finale, even if the main character made my interest falter a tiny bit at times.

 Indeed, as you might have gathered, Largo isn’t exactly the typical likeable protagonist we’re all accustomed to these days.